 How do I get to your place?

 We usually go to town only once per week because it is about a 2-2.5 hour hike each way.
-Therefore, we ask new volunteers to meet us on Sunday morning, and we will hike up to the farm after we buy produce from the local market.
+Therefore, we ask new volunteers to meet us at the organic market on Saturday morning, and we will hike up that afternoon.
 Please call us (099-143-1689) the Friday before to confirm your space!

 To get to Vilcabamba, you can fly into either Guayaquil or Quito, then either fly or take an overnight bus (we recommend Loja Internacional) to Loja.
 It’s a one hour bus from there.